-33 Bøås, Cissé & Mahamane, 'Explaining violence in Tillabéri'.
+&lt;sup>33 Bøås, Cissé & Mahamane, 'Explaining violence in Tillabéri'.

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement no 870724.
-Unless otherwise indicated, the views expressed are attributable only to the authors in a personal capacity and not to any institution with which they are associated, nor do they necessarily reflect the views or policy of the European Commission.
-For more information on the PREVEX project, see http://www.prevex-balkan-mena.eu.
-23 communities.
+This means that people who live in the midst of the conflict-affected areas believe both that it is possible to negotiate, and that negotiation can improve the situation in their communities.
 They believe this because they know that most of those that have joined these movements have not joined out of being persuaded by an extremist religious ideology, but out of social and economic desperation.
 They want education that can give them employment and opportunities for social mobility.
 They have not become anti-state; they simply crave for a state that can work also for them.
 If these are the main drivers of violent extremism, stakeholders concerned with preventing violent extremism in Mali should take note of this.
 They should also be less concerned with anti-radicalisation projects and focus more on development and education.